 Visit Aboriginal art and cultural sites

 Most of Victoria's Aboriginal sites are here in the Grampians, known as Gariwerd to the Aboriginal clans that have been connected to the place for more than 22,000 years.
-Evidence of this history – including ancient oven mounds and 60 rock art sites with more than 4000 different motifs – is scattered across the region.
+Evidence of this history – including ancient oven mounds and 60 rock art sites – is scattered across the region.
 Visit the famous Bunjil's Shelter and see Bunjil, the traditional creator of the land, depicted with his two dingoes.
 Walk round the Ngamadjidj Shelter and see Ngamadjidj's spirit dancing with white figures on the walls.
 Gulgurn Manja translates to "hands of young people", and this shelter in the Northern Grampians is covered with small, red ochre handprints.
 You can take a guided tour from Halls Gap for a richer understanding of Victoria's five Aboriginal communities.

 Discover the Grampians National Park